A short proof of the straightening theorem: Preliminaries and recollections

 We will need a good understanding of the relation between mapping spaces in an $\infty$-category $S$ and mapping spaces in the corresponding path category $\CC(S)$.
 The simplicial sets $\F_{\CC(S)}(s,t)$ admit a convenient and very explicit description in terms of \emph{necklaces} in the simplicial set $S$.
-This description is due to Dugger--Spivak; we will review it in Section \ref{sec:Necklaces} below.
+This description is due to Dugger--Spivak \cite{duggerspivakmapping}; we will review it in Section \ref{sec:Necklaces} below.
 For mapping spaces in the $\infty$-category $S$ itself there are various standard models.
 The simplest arise by first picking one of the three `suspension functors' $\Sigma \colon \sSet \rightarrow \sSet$ given by

 according to the cases of the left, symmetric and right mapping spaces, respectively; then the corresponding mapping space $\mathrm{Hom}_S(s,t)$ has $n$-simplices given by maps $\Sigma \Delta^n \rightarrow S$ sending the initial vertex $0$ to $s$ and the final vertex $1$ to $t$.
+For definiteness we will use the right mapping spaces and we will write $\mathrm{Hom}^\mathrm R_S(s,t)$ to emphasise this choice, when this becomes relevant.
+We will, however, also have to use the left mapping spaces in Section \ref{subsec:leftfullyfaith} and denote these by $\mathrm{Hom}^\mathrm L_S(s,t)$.

 Let us write $Q^n$ for the simplicial set $\F_{\CC(\Sigma \Delta^n)}(0,1)$.
 Note that for a simplicial category $\mathfrak D$ and objects $c,d$ of it, the mapping spaces of its coherent nerve are given by